Asynchronous Programming

 This style of programming is workable, but the indentation level increases with each asynchronous action because you end up in another function.
 Doing more complicated things, such as wrapping asynchronous actions in a loop, can get awkward.

 In a way, asynchronicity is contagious.
 Any function that calls a function that works asynchronously must itself be asynchronous, using a callback or similar mechanism to deliver its result.
-Calling a callback is somewhat more involved and error-prone than simply returning a value, so needing to structure large parts of your program that way is not great.
+Calling a callback is somewhat more involved and error prone than simply returning a value, so needing to structure large parts of your program that way is not great.

 Promises

 A slightly different way to build an asynchronous program is to have asynchronous functions return an object that represents its (future) result instead of passing around callback functions.
-This way such functions actually return something meaningful, and the shape of the program more closely resembles that of synchronous programs.
+This way, such functions actually return something meaningful, and the shape of the program more closely resembles that of synchronous programs.

 This is what the standard class Promise is for.
 A promise is a receipt representing a value that may not be available yet.
-It provides a then method that allows you to register a function that should be called when the action it is waiting for finishes.
+It provides a then method that allows you to register a function that should be called when the action for which it is waiting finishes.
 When the promise is resolved, meaning its value becomes available, such functions (there can be multiple) are called with the result value.
 It is possible to call then on a promise that has already resolved—your function will still be called.

 The easiest way to create a promise is by calling Promise.resolve.
 This function ensures that the value you give it is wrapped in a promise.
-If it’s already a promise, it is simply returned—otherwise, you get a new promise that immediately resolves with your value as its result.
+If it’s already a promise, it is simply returned.
+Otherwise, you get a new promise that immediately resolves with your value as its result.

 let fifteen = Promise.resolve(15);